FrostWalk/GitHub-Inviter/README.md

 # GitHub Inviter

-GitHub Inviter is a web application that allows users to join a specific GitHub organization and team using an invitation code.
+GitHub Inviter is a web application that allows users to join a specific GitHub organization and a team (optional) using an invitation code (optional).
 The application provides a simple web interface where users can enter their GitHub username and the provided invitation code to get added to the organization's team.

 ## Features